shipwreckdev/starchart-web/README.md

 ## Running the App

+#### Locally

 Use the provided `Dockerfile` and `docker-compose.yaml` file to run the app.

 Provide the four env vars listed above in `docker-compose.yaml` and run `docker-compose up`.

+#### Inside Your AWS Account

+Run the tool in Fargate, ECS, or EKS.
+You can also optionally run the tool on an EC2 instance that has `nmap` installed and the aforementioned variables set.

+## Incoming Updates

+* Terraform for creating resources.